mendix/docs/content/refguide/change-list.md

 ### 2.1 List

-Defines the list variable that is changed.
+Specifies the list that is changed.

 ## 3 Action Properties

 ### 3.1 Type

-Defines the type of change that is performed to the list.
+Defines the type of change that is applied to the list.

 | Option | Description |
 | --- | --- |